egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 * ii.
 What’s the difference between count-based and prediction-based word embeddings?

-Prediction-based word embeddings include **context** (like Word2Vec) whereas count-based embeddings only considers the counts of a word (like TF-IDF).
+Prediction-based word embeddings include **context** (like Word2Vec) whereas count-based embeddings only consider the counts of a word (like TF-IDF).

 * iii.
 Most word embedding algorithms are based on the assumption that words that appear in similar contexts have similar meanings.
 What are some of the problems with context-based word embeddings?